Release date: 6/22/2021

 On September 10, Eun Sun Kim will lead Live and In Concert: The Homecoming featuring the San Francisco Opera Orchestra with soprano Rachel Willis-Sørensen and mezzo-soprano Jamie Barton.
 This special event, which reunites Kim, Willis-Sørensen and Barton from the Company’s unforgettable 2019 Rusalka production, will commemorate the Company’s return to the Opera House.
 To welcome the Bay Area community into the celebration, the concert will be simulcast live from the Opera House to the videoboard at Oracle Park, home of the San Francisco Giants, as the Company’s free Opera at the Ballpark.

 Opera House attendees for The Homecoming will be invited to a complimentary, post-performance toast in the main lobby.
-A pre-performance reception and post-performance celebratory dinner in the Green Room of the Veterans Building will also be available; tickets for the reception and dinner will go on sale in July.
+Tickets for a pre-performance reception and post-performance celebratory dinner in the Green Room of the Veterans Building will also be available for purchase to the public beginning August 10.

 Beethoven’s FIDELIO (October 14–30, 2021)